cypress-io/cypress-documentation/content/api/commands/invoke.md

 ```

 **Tip:** Cypress has a built-in Chai-jQuery assertion to confirm the attribute.
-The above example can be written simply as:
+The above example can be written as:

 ```js
 cy.contains('The code example').should('have.attr', 'id', 'code-snippet')